jumpy72red/Stjarnor-Code/Readme.md

 If you need help with anything to do with Github message me on Discord (Gee#8751)

-### Creative comons means
+### Creative Commons License (1.0) information

-Anyone can use your code elsewhere, as long as they credit you.
-The person is also allowed to earn money from the code, as long as correct credit is given in an obvious place
+The Creative Commons License (1.0) outlines that any code you add to this repository can be used by other people for no fee, and they can make a profit from our code, as long as a few terms are met.
+These are:
+ -You have to credit the authors of the code, so whoever it is made by, and provide the name of this repository -You cannot change the license once you have taken a section of code, and multiple licenses cannot be used -More information in license file in main.